Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

                          │
                          │
 ┌┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┐     │
-┆  TCACHE_entry A  ┆     │
+┆  tcache_entry A  ┆     │
 ├──────────────────┤     │
 │  ..............  │     │
 ├──────────────────┤     │